harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/pod/pod-network-loss.md

 Default IPs and hosts whose traffic is interrupted because of the network faults.
 Tune it by using the `DESTINATION_IPS` and `DESTINATION_HOSTS` environment variabes, respectively.

-- `DESTINATION_IPS`: It contains the IP addresses and ports of the services or pods or the CIDR blocks(range of IPs) whose accessibility is impacted.
+- `DESTINATION_IPS`: It contains the IP addresses and ports of the services or pods or the CIDR blocks (range of IPs) whose accessibility is impacted.
 - `DESTINATION_HOSTS`: It contains the DNS names or FQDN names of the services and ports whose accessibility is impacted.

 <b>NOTE:</b> Ports can be specified by using a pipe (|) as a separator.
-While providing ports is optional, omitting them will affect all ports associated with the destination IPs and hosts
+While providing ports is optional, omitting them will affect all ports associated with the destination IPs and hosts.

 The following YAML snippet illustrates the use of these environment variables: